 TU23 Le taux de remplissage par litre de capacité ne doit pas dépasser 0,93 kg, si l'on remplit sur la base de la masse.
 Si on remplit en volume, le taux de remplissage ne doit pas dépasser 85 %.

-Proposal: Degree of filling is correct, and taux de remplissage is erroneous, as this is only applicable to UN 1183 (see above under TU21).
+Proposal: TU23 is applicable for liquids, so the applicable concept is degree of filling.
+Nevertheless, degree of filling is, by its definition, related to volumes, not masses.
+For comparing masses, the concept of filling ratio would be applicable, but it is by definition only applicable to gases.
+Therefore, it is proposed to use simpliy “filling” in the first sentence and degree of filling in the second.
+In the French version, and the use of taux de remplissage is erroneous, as this is only applicable to UN 1183 (see above under TU21); similar amendments as in the English language version have to be made.

+Amend the English language version to read as follows:

+TU23 The filling shall not exceed 0.93 kg per litre of capacity, if filling is by mass.
+If filling is by volume, the degree of filling shall not exceed 85 %.

 Amend the French language version to read as follows:

-TU23 Le taux de remplissage par litre de capacité ne doit pas dépasser 0,93 kg, si l'on remplit sur la base de la masse.
+TU23 Le remplissage par litre de capacité ne doit pas dépasser 0,93 kg, si l'on remplit sur la base de la masse.
 Si on remplit en volume, le degré de remplissage ne doit pas dépasser 85 %.

 TU24 The degree of filling shall not exceed 0.95 kg per litre of capacity, if filling is by mass.
 If filling is by volume, the degree of filling shall not exceed 85 %.